PelionIoT/snap-pelion-edge/README.md

 You can initiate a firmware update campaign targeting any registered device from Device Management Portal.

+<span class="notes">**Note:** You can also initiate a firmware update campaign using the APIs, [as explained in the Pelion Device Management online documentation](https://www.pelion.com/docs/device-management/current/updating-firmware/update-api-tutorial.html).</span>

 **To initiate a firmware update campaign:**

 1. Upload the firmware update tar.gz package to Pelion Device Management: